betanerds/mposplitter/README.md

 # MPOSplitter

-Convert a Fujifilm Finepix Real-3D MPO file to a stereo JPG
+Convert a Fujifilm Finepix Real-3D MPO file to a stereo SBS (Side By Side) JPG

 ## Install